Exploring the ins and outs of slam poetry with Regie Gibson

 Since then, Gibson has gone on to make a living with the written word.
 He’s been featured on HBO's Def Poetry Jam, NPR, and, as a representative of the U.S., competed for and received the Absolute Poetry Award in Monfalcone, Italy.
 He and his work also appear in “love jones” a feature-length film based on the events of his life.

-This summer, Gibson has his well-worn original dictionary will return to Interlochen to oversee the one-week Performance Writing and Spoken Word Institute.
+This summer, Gibson has his well-worn original dictionary will return to Interlochen to oversee the one-week Performance Writing & Spoken Word Intensive.
 Below, Gibson offers his advice for aspiring or practicing slam poets of any age.